Change

 Anti-corruption law 0 0 0 0

-Expenditure to Political Organizations, Economic Organizations, and Other Major Industry Organizations
+Expenditure to Lobbying, Political Organizations, Economic Organizations, Industry Organizations, etc.

 (Unit: Millions of yen, Scope: IHI)